-The Fund selected companies that research, develop, or produce treatment/solutions for diseases with a high unmet medical need is the main focus point of the funds' investments.
+Companies that research, develop, or produce treatment/solutions for diseases with a high unmet medical need is the main focus point of the funds' investments.
 These types of diseases are characterized by: (inadequacy of) available treatments, severity of impact on the patient, and the impact on the healthcare system in the system in the geographies the company currently markets or plans to market or distribute its current or future product(s).